Tonga 0–22 Australia: Match summary

 Aloisi scored his fifth goal after 51 minutes, turning the ball in after the ball bounced off several players, allowing him to get into a one-on-one with the goalkeeper.
 Referee Attison adjudged that Teu Fakava had handled the ball.
 Muscat brought up a hat-trick of penalties, putting the ball past goalkeeper Tuahiva Fincfeuiaki.
 Mori scored his fourth with his head inside the six yard box from a ball played by Muscat.
 Aloisi scored his sixth goal, converting a Wilson cross inside the six yard box.
 Tonga coach Gary Phillips made three changes after 63 minutes, bringing on Unaloto Feao, Solomone Moa and Timote Moleni with Toakai Toto, Filisione Taufahema and Lokoua Taufahema leaving the game.
-Tony Popovic put the ball in the net from a corner from near the penalty spot in the 65th minute to bring the score to 0–15.
+Tony Popovic put the ball in the net from a corner near the penalty spot in the 65th minute to bring the score to 0–15.
 Farina decided to make two changes in the 69th minute, substituting on David Zdrilic for Mori and Con Boutsianis, on his debut, for Steve Corica.
 Tony Vidmar headed in a corner from Boutsianis in the 73rd minute with the score moving to 0–16.
 Archie Thompson replaced Aloisi in the 73rd minute.
 Zdrilic scored the 17th goal in the 77th minute after the ball was cut back into the penalty area.
 Thompson put the ball past the goalkeeper from a Wilson cross in the 80th minute to get his first international goal.
 Muscat tapped the ball past Fincfeuiaki after the Tonga 'keeper blocked a long-range shot into his path.
 The score moved to 0–20 after the Tongan goalkeeper dropped the ball and Chipperfield scored from well inside the six yard box.
 Boutsianis scored his first national team goal, tucking in a shot from a tight angle after the goalkeeper blocked his initial shot.
 The final goal was scored in the 90th minute by Zdrilic.

 Records

 At 0–20, the game became the highest scoring FIFA World Cup qualifying match, beating the 19–0 result between Iran and Guam in Tabriz in November 2000.
-At 0–21, the match became the highest scoring international match surpassing the 20–0 from October 2000 when Kuwait defeated Bhutan on 12 February 2000 in qualification for the 2000 AFC Asian Cup.
+At 0–21, the underway game was already the highest scoring international match, surpassing the 20–0 from October 2000 when Kuwait defeated Bhutan on 12 February 2000 in qualification for the 2000 AFC Asian Cup.
 The record was beaten two days later when Australia defeated American Samoa 31–0.

 Mori's four goals took him to 26 career goals, passing John Kosmina and Attila Abonyi to top the all-time Australia international goalscoring list.